odoo/owl/doc/component.md

 In this example, the template create a widget MyWidget just after the span.
 See the [QWeb](qweb.md) documentation for more information on the `t-widget` directive.

+Note that the rendering context for the template is the widget itself.
+This means that the template can access `state`, `props`, `env`, or any methods defined in the widget.

 ## Reference

 An Owl component is a small class which represent a widget or some UI element.